bolasika/CS2030S_Shinobu/README.md

 2. Please read the instruction clearly in `Question.md`.
 You should not use any other APIs other than what you implemented in Programming Exercises
 3. No need checkstyle cuz i created without checking style anyways. (but for your PA2 please check before submit)
 4. More tasks could be added.
+5. Answers would be uploaded after Lab Session